Use Google Earth Engine (GEE) with SEPAL#

 1. Select Image.

-2. In the pop-up window that appears, select the file you want to upload from your computer (Note: compatible formats include .tiff, .tif, .json, .tfrecord or .tfrecord.gz; the name of your asset can be changed in the next text field).
+2. In the pop-up window, select the file you want to upload from your computer (compatible formats include .tiff, .tif, .json, .tfrecord or .tfrecord.gz; the name of your asset can be changed in the next text field).

 Tip